stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 {-# NOINLINE globalManager #-}
 ```

-Here we use `unsafePerformIO` which has type `IO a -> a` and is a dangerous
+Here we use `unsafePerformIO` which has the type `IO a -> a` and is a
-thing to throw into your code, unless you know what you are doing.
-It
+dangerous thing to throw into your code, unless you know what you are doing.
-basically just does its dirty `IO` thing in broad daylight but pretends that
+It basically just does its dirty `IO` thing in broad daylight but pretends
-it's prudent and pure, not wanting to live in the `IO` cage.
+that it's prudent and pure, not wanting to live in the `IO` cage.
 We want
-`IORef`, not `IO IORef` (the latter is just a recipe how to get `IORef` to
+`IORef`, not `IO IORef`, as the latter is just a recipe of how to get an
-one more such manager!) and we want it to be created just once.
-The
+`IORef` to one more such manager, and we want it to be created just once.
-expression inside `unsafePerformIO` is to be run and after that its result
+The expression inside `unsafePerformIO` is to be run and after that its
-should be shared for all future use.
-Well, it will be shared all right,
+result should be shared for all future use.
+Well, it will be shared all
-since the value is named and top-level, but one thing may impede our
+right, since the value is named and top-level, but one thing may impede our
 success: GHC can just inline it, causing re-creation and problems with
 connection sharing that we wanted to avoid in the first place.
 To fix this
-we add the `NOINLINE` pragma, not stressing about consequences of unsafe
+we add the `NOINLINE` pragma, not stressing about consequences of the unsafe
 attitude of `globalManager` anymore.

 Another use-case for `NOINLINE` is more obvious.
 Remember that GHC won't
-optimize body of an inlineable function?
-If you don't care if some function
+optimize the body of an inlineable function?
+If you don't care if some
-`myFunction` will be inlined or not, but you want its body to be optimized,
+function `myFunction` will be inlined or not, but you want its body to be
-you may solve the problem like this:
+optimized, you may solve the problem like this:

 ```haskell
 myFunction :: Int -> Int